Andy Dalton: 2006 and 2007 seasons

 Dalton was redshirted his freshman year, but he traveled with the team to every road game and was listed as the Horned Frogs' third-string quarterback behind senior Jeff Ballard and redshirt freshman Marcus Jackson.
 Entering the 2007 season, Dalton was in competition with Jackson to be the starting quarterback.
-Two weeks before the season opener against Baylor, TCU head coach Gary Patterson named Dalton the starter.
-He was named the 2007 Texas Bowl MVP in TCU's 20–13 victory over Houston.
+Two weeks before the season opener against the Baylor Bears, TCU head coach Gary Patterson named Dalton the starter.
+He was named the 2007 Texas Bowl MVP in TCU's 20–13 victory over the Houston Cougars.
 Dalton finished his redshirt freshman season with 2,459 passing yards, ten touchdowns, and 11 interceptions.
 After going 8–5 as a freshman, he accumulated a record of 34–3 as a starter for the rest of his career at TCU.

 2008 season

 In the 2008 season, Dalton led TCU to an 11–2 record, finishing second place in the Mountain West Conference and seventh in the national AP Poll.
-He was named the 2008 Poinsettia Bowl MVP in the Horned Frogs' 17–16 win over Boise State.
+He was named the 2008 Poinsettia Bowl MVP in the Horned Frogs' 17–16 win over the Boise State Broncos.
 He finished the 2008 season with 2,242 passing yards, 11 touchdowns, and five interceptions.

 2009 season

 In the 2009 season, Dalton led the Horned Frogs to a perfect 12–0 regular season, a Mountain West Conference Championship, a #6 ranking in the AP Poll, and a BCS berth.
-The Horned Frogs lost 17–10 in the Fiesta Bowl to Boise State.
+The Horned Frogs lost 17–10 in the Fiesta Bowl to the Boise State Broncos.
 He finished the 2009 season with 2,756 passing yards, 23 touchdowns, and eight interceptions.

 2010 season

-On September 4, 2010, Dalton recorded his thirtieth victory as the Horned Frogs starting quarterback, passing Sammy Baugh as TCU's all-time wins leader.
-Against Baylor, Dalton completed 21 of 23 pass attempts (a career-best and single-game record 91.3%) for 267 yards and two touchdowns.
+On September 4, 2010, Dalton recorded his 30th victory as the Horned Frogs starting quarterback, passing Sammy Baugh as TCU's all-time wins leader.
+Against the Baylor Bears, Dalton completed 21 of 23 pass attempts (a career-best and single-game record 91.3%) for 267 yards and two touchdowns.
 His team won a second consecutive Mountain West Conference Championship.
-On January 1, 2011, Dalton led his team to a 21–19 victory over #4 Wisconsin in the Rose Bowl in Pasadena, California.
+On January 1, 2011, Dalton led his team to a 21–19 victory over the #4 Wisconsin Badgers in the Rose Bowl in Pasadena, California.
 His TCU football team finished the season with a perfect 13–0 record and #2 ranking in the AP Poll.
-Auburn, the only other team with a perfect record, won the BCS National Championship that year.
+The only other team with a perfect record, the Auburn Tigers, won the BCS National Championship that year.
 Dalton finished the 2010 season with 2,857 passing yards, 27 touchdowns, and six interceptions.
 He finished in ninth place on the Heisman Trophy voting.

 Dalton held school career records for wins (42), passing yards (10,314), pass attempts (1,317), completions (812), and completion percentage (61.6) at the time he graduated, but a few years later, Trevone Boykin surpassed most of Dalton's records.
-Dalton also held the MWC career leader in total offense (11,925 yards) and plays from scrimmage (1,730).
+Dalton also held the Mountain West career leader in total offense (11,925 yards) and plays from scrimmage (1,730).